dgrnbrg/piplin/doc/intro.md

 Now you can continue to simulate the examples by running `(trace-module (testbench) 100)`.
 When you look at GTKWave, you'll see that now, the signal names of the `my-first-project` module are listed as `proj_led` or `proj_Hsync`, since they are now signals underneath a named submodule.

 Try running that on the FPGA, and see how flipping the switches turns on and off the LEDs.
+Once you've used `modules->verilog` and written its output to a file, you can combine that with the sample project so that you can use ISE Webpack to synthesize it to a binary file, and then use the Adept tool to write that to the FPGA.

 ## Turning on some LEDs, round II